BEING UPFRONT: A Pictorial Guide to Bodacious Women in Anime--Page 10 (T-W)

 While a show about women with large breasts fighting it out is inevitably going to be a hotbed for tearing of clothes and other anatomical displays, Variable Geo frequently views the darker side of it.
 It addresses the question of exploitation of women in media events by displaying it in a manner that can't be explained away as anything else.
 When we, the audience, see the parallels between 'V.G. tournaments' and our own sporting events, the exploitation which occurs in those real-world events comes to mind.
 In V.G., it's deliberate, extreme, and occasionally cruel and malicious, but it's also an essential element of the story, and not prurient.
 I feel it important to add that V.G. is neither misogynistic nor androphobic; one doesn't see the sort of mistreatment that's in Knights of Ramune.

-Advanced Variable Geo fan page, which includes plenty of information about the games.
-You want more pictures?
-You got 'em thanks to the Yuka Takeuchi Fan's galleries for Yuka Takeuchi (of course) and Elena Goldsmith.
 Thanks to Galen Musbach for describing the show better than I ever could in a post on rec.arts.anime.misc, and for his permission to include an edited version at the end of the summary.

 Just a Line.